Sizzling out? As peak barbecue season begins, fewer Americans are buying grills - Local News 8

 By Erika Tulfo, CNN

-Best-selling outdoor cooker brand Weber has also seen unit shares decline since 2020, according to data from Traqline.
+Best-selling grill brand Weber has also seen its market share decline since 2020, according to data from TraQline.
 (Weber did not respond to CNN’s request for comment.)
-Retailer Home Depot also reported pressure in big-ticket patio and garden equipment, including grills, during its first quarter earnings call in May as the company reported overall dips in sales and earnings.
+Home Depot also reported pressure in more expensive patio and garden equipment, including grills, during its first quarter in May, part of a larger dip in sales and earnings.

 And it’s not just the big brands.
-Local stores that sell grills and other backyard cooking gear similarly reported demand slacking off.
+Local stores that sell grills and other backyard cooking gear similarly reported demand dropping.

 “It’s trending down,” said Brian Bushfield, general manager at West Coast BBQ Shop in San Diego, California.
 He noted a sluggish start to June and a slow Memorial Day, despite the holiday being one of the most popular occasions to purchase new grills.